sarahrosehassan/find-primes/README.md

 # find-primes
 This program searches for the 0 - 30 000th prime number in less than one minute.

-Implementing the "Sieve of Eratosthenes" swiftly finds the prime numbers within the time constraint/
+Implementing the "Sieve of Eratosthenes" swiftly finds the prime numbers within the time constraint.

 # What is a Prime Number?
 Prime numbers only have 2 factors: 1 and the number itself.
 Factors perfectly divide a number without any remainder.